Nanthini10/hpo/README.md

-# Hyperopt mlflow
+# HPO

+Performing HPO with RAPIDS on different frameworks:

-Using MLFlow + Hyperopt for HPO using airline data.
+1. Using MLFlow + Hyperopt for HPO using airline data.
 Run mlflow_hyperopt_airline.ipynb notebook
+2. Using Optuna, Run optuna_rapids.ipynb